 When we say that there is never a dull moment here at SGIS, we’re not exaggerating.
-In addition to SGIS organizations, there are more than 750 other student-run groups on the Bloomington campus.
-And that number is always growing.
+In addition to SGIS organizations, there are more than 750 other student-run groups on the Bloomington campus; and that number is always growing.
 On top of everything, Bloomington is a diverse, lively international community.
-So, don’t worry about sitting still or being bored.
-That won’t be a problem.
+Can't find the right organization?
+We can help.

 Student Organizations & Activities

-The Global Student Seven (GS7) advisory board meets monthly with Dean Feinstein.
-They provide him with candid, mature student perspectives on school policies, help organize events, and brainstorm new student and faculty initiatives.
-The board also meets with SGIS departments to help them improve their student outreach and increase enrollments.
+The Global Student Seven (GS7) advisory board holds regular meetings with Dean Feinstein to provide student perspectives on school policies, help organize events, and brainstorm about new student and faculty initiatives.
+The board also liaises with SGIS units regarding student outreach and enrollment matters.

 The seven-member board is composed of five undergraduate and two master’s degree students.
 Applications to join the GS7 board are accepted each fall.
 Two students from the previous year’s board continue as guides for new members, but the remaining five seats are open.

 Liberty in North Korea (LiNK) aim is to change perceptions about and raise awareness of issues that pertain to North Korea.
 The organization hosts regular events about North Korea and it is open to undergraduates, graduate students, faculty, and staff members.